jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 trying to communicate?
 Use the appropriate tool.

 ## Discussion

-- begin by contextualizing and summarizing in one paragraph
-- talk to the audience
+**Talk to the audience.** Here is where you switch voice a little.
+You've just laid out all the facts.
+Now you get to take a deep breath and help the reader make sense of it all.

+**One intro paragraph.** Begin the discussion with one paragraph contextualizing and summarizing the results.
+Very briefly connect your results with one or two other references.

-- do not introduce any new results here not already in results section
+**Nothing new.** Do not introduce any new results.
+You should make summary references to the results already documented and drawing connections.

-- compare your results to published results
-- important to reference papers with different conclusions
-  - if you don't include and reviewer finds, it will sink you because reviewer wonders 'what else is missing?'
-- as you work on your project, keep a list of interesting papers and 1-2 sentence summary of methods and results.
-String these together into discussion paragraphs.
-- where you can vent.
-You are now the expert.
-You can say whatever you believe is correct.
-It's your opinion.
-What advice do you have for those that follow your footsteps?
-What frustrations did you have during the study?
-Make some recommendations.
-Anything you wish you'd done differently?
+**Compare your result with published results.** Make connections.
+Are your findings in line with those of other groups?
+Did you come up with wildly different results?
+How did your work specifically extend that of others?

+**Address differences.** Reference papers with different conclusions.
+As long as you were careful in your methods, it's okay.
+It is what it is.
+Someone else may come later and figure out why there is a difference, but go ahead and take a crack at what you think explains the situation.

+**Make notes throughout your project.** Every time you read a relevant paper, make a 2-3 sentence note on it.
+I record these in the tentative "Discussion" section of my developing manuscript, even before I have results.
+A good body of these will start to take form and it'll be easy later to string these bullet points together into sentences and paragraphs.

+**What do you suggest?** You are now the expert.
+Let your voice come through.
+What do you think is the best way of handling the topic?
+What do you suggest future studies look into?
+You have freedom here to vent a little.
+If it's a systematic review and you found the literature a mess, tactfully suggest ways future studies can be more consistent.
+After all your experimental work, did you realize you screwed up and future studies should do it differently?
+Suggesting clear lines of future work is a great way to inspire others to follow the trail.
+Nothing is every done and done.
+You shouldn't worry if it's something you yourself plan to do -- getting scooped is rare in practice, and you already have a massive advantage with just having the present manuscript out.

 ## Conclusions